Gilbert Walmisley

-Gilbert Walmisley or Walmsley (1680–1751) was an English barrister, known as a friend of Samuel Johnson.
+Gilbert Walmisley or Walmesley (1680–1751) was an English barrister, known as a friend of Samuel Johnson.

 Life

 Walmisley was descended from an ancient family in Lancashire.
 He was born in 1680, and was the son of William Walmisley of the city of Lichfield, chancellor of that diocese from 1698 to 1713, and M.P. for the city in 1701, who married in Lichfield Cathedral on 22 April 1675 Dorothy Gilbert, and was buried in the cathedral on 18 July 1713.
 He matriculated as commoner from Trinity College, Oxford, on 14 April 1698, but did not take a degree.
 In 1707 he was called to the bar at the Inner Temple, and became registrar of the ecclesiastical court of Lichfield.
 He was probably a near relative of William Walmisley, prebendary of Lichfield from 1718 to 1720, and dean from 1720 to 1730.

-Walmisley, ‘the most able scholar and the finest gentleman’ in the city according to Miss Seward, lived in the bishop's palace at Lichfield for thirty years; and Johnson, then a stripling at school, spent there, with David Garrick, ‘many cheerful and instructive hours, with companions such as are not often found.’
-He was ‘a whig with all the virulence and malevolence of his party,’ but polite and learned, so that Johnson could not name ‘a man of equal knowledge,’ and the benefit of this intercourse remained to him throughout life.
+Walmisley, ″the most able scholar and the finest gentleman″ in the city according to Miss Seward, lived in the bishop's palace at Lichfield for thirty years; and Johnson, then a stripling at school, spent there, with David Garrick, ″many cheerful and instructive hours, with companions such as are not often found.″ He was ″a whig with all the virulence and malevolence of his party,″ but polite and learned, so that Johnson could not name ″a man of equal knowledge,″ and the benefit of this intercourse remained to him throughout life.
 He endeavoured in 1735 to procure for Johnson the mastership of a school at Solihull, near Warwick, but without success.
-A tribute to his memory was paid by Johnson in his ‘Life’ of Edmund Smith.
+A tribute to his memory was paid by Johnson in his ″Life″ of Edmund Smith.

-In April 1736 Walmisley, ‘being tired since the death of my brother of living quite alone,’ married Magdalen, commonly called Margaret or Margery, Aston, fourth of the eight daughters of Sir Thomas Aston of Aston-by-Sutton, Cheshire.
-His marriage was said to have extinguished certain expectations entertained by Garrick of a ‘settlement’ from his friend.

 Walmisley died at Lichfield on 3 August 1751, and his widow died on 11 November 1786, aged 77.
 Both are buried in a vault near the south side of the west door in Lichfield Cathedral.